langurmonkey/rchip8/README.md

 ## Display scaling

-This implementation supports an integer display scaling factor, which makes the window larger by that factor.
+This implementation supports an integer display scale factor to make the display larger.
 Use it with `-s [FACTOR]`.

 ## Debug

-You can enable debug mode with `-d`.
+Enable debug mode with `-d`.
 In this mode, the program halts before every instruction and prints the instruction itself, the decoded operation, the value of each register and the value of the index I.

 ## Speed